 This service is meant for RTI (Real Time Intolerant) or hard Real Time applications, which demand minimal latency and jitter.
-For example, consider a two-person videoconference.
+For example, a multicast real time application (videoconferencing).
 Delay is unacceptable and ends should be brought as close as possible.
-The whole application should simulate two persons talking face to face.

-For this videoconference case, the required resource reservations are
+For this videoconference (DTVC) case, the required resource reservations are

 - a.
-Constant bandwidth for the application traffic - b.
+Constant bandwidth for the application traffic. - b.
 Deterministic Minimum delay that can be tolerated.

 These types of applications can decrease delay by increasing demands for bandwidth.
 The minimum or maximum values specified in the Flow Label have to be exactly met for these kind of applications.